komalranikar/Soil_Management/README.md

 ### Overview

 The **Crop and Soil Management System** is an interactive application built using Python's Tkinter library, designed to support farmers in making informed decisions about their agricultural practices.
 Created for a hackathon, this application provides a comprehensive suite of tools to enhance farming efficiency and sustainability.
-The system integrates various functionalities, including crop selection, soil management, disease identification, weather forecasting, and more, tailored to the needs of farmers in different regions, with a focus on regions like Chhattisgarh and Punjab.
+The system integrates various functionalities, including crop selection, soil management, disease identification, weather forecasting, and more, tailored to the needs of farmers in different regions.

 ### Features